-Irene Papas (or Pappas) is a retired Greek actress and occasional singer, who has starred in over 70 films in a career spanning more than 50 years.
-She became famous in Greece, and then an international star of feature films such as The Guns of Navarone and Zorba the Greek.
-She was a powerful presence as a Greek heroine in films including The Trojan Women and Iphigenia.
+Irene Papas (or Pappas) is a Greek actress and singer, who has starred in over numerous Greek and international films in a career spanning more than 50 years.
+Papas was born in 1926 (September 3, , 1926) in Corinth, Greece.
+She features in films such as The Guns of Navarone and Zorba the Greek.
+She played the Greek heroine in films including The Trojan Women and Iphigenia.
 She played the eponymous parts in Antigone (1961) and Electra (1962).

-Papas won Best Actress awards in 1961 at the Berlin International Film Festival for Antigone and in 1971 from the National Board of Review for The Trojan Women.
-She received career awards in 1993, the Golden Arrow Award at Hamptons International Film Festival, and in 2009, the Golden Lion Award at the Venice Biennale.
+Papas won the Best Actress awards for her role in Antigone in 1961 at the Berlin International Film Festival.
+She also won a Best Actress award for her role in The Trojan Women in 1971 from the National Board of Review.
+She has received several other awards including the Golden Lion Award at the Venice Biennale.

 “I never won an Oscar…

 Irene Papas was discovered by Elia Kazan and it is said that the great Italian director Federico Fellini was a huge admirer of her work.
 Papas was a dear friend of Katharine Hepburn, with whom she starred in “The Trojan Women”.
 Hepburn once said that she is “one of the best actresses in the history of cinema”.